fg6/seq_factotum/README.md

 # seq_factotum
-A factotum Python script to handle genomic sequences: calculate sequences stats (n50,..), select a sequence, get contigs from scaffolds, print fasta from fastq, select sequences whose name does/doesn't match a string, select only sequences longer/shorter than a value, etc..
+A factotum Python script to handle genomic sequences:

+1. calculate sequences stats (bases, seq_num, longest, mean, n50,..)

+2. list the longest N sequences and their lengths

+3. select and print out a single sequence

+4. print to file contigs from scaffolds and summary stats

+5. print a fasta from fastq

+6. select sequences whose name does/doesn't match a string

+7. select only sequences longer/shorter than a value

+8. select and printout all sequences not in a file.list

+9. print fasta/q after removing the comments from the sequence name lines

 ## Usage:
     factotum.py -f full_path_to_file [options]